Reggie Benjamin: Recording career

 In 2001 Benjamin broke out from the Chicago club scene by filming a music video at the Playboy Mansion for his debut single Hurry Up from his debut album 2X Centrix, which became popular in India.
 The video reached the number two spot on MTV Asia that year.
 The single Hurry Up also reached the top 10 charts of fifteen countries, including Italy, Spain and Russia.
 At this point he had already signed five additional acts to his label.
 The full album was released in May 2002, with newspapers naming him the "first Indian pop star".
 Benjamin collaborated with Joanie Laurer on the album (better known as WWF wrestler Chyna), which served as Laurer's debut album.
 He also collaborated with reality television contestant Sarah Kozer on the song "Crazy Freaky".
 In 2004 Benjamin and Laurer released a second album called Smile.

 In 2005 E!
-Entertainment named Benjamin one of the ten most influential Indians living in the United States, as the first Indian-American to ever reach a position on the US Billboard music charts.
+Entertainment named Benjamin one of the ten most influential Indians living in the United States (citations needed), as the first Indian-American to ever reach a position on the US Billboard music charts.
 The statement was made during an on-air Celebrity Uncensored segment entitled "First Indian Pop Artist in America", featuring Benjamin's career and his hit song Ride reaching number four on the Billboard Breakouts for Hot Dance Club Play chart.
 Overall, he his music has reached the music charts of more than fifteen countries.
 In May 2005 he was invited to sing the national anthem at a Los Angeles Dodgers baseball game and he was nominated at the 2006 Black Music Awards for Best New Artist and Best Neo-Soul Song.
-He was the winner in the America’s Next Star/Best New Artist category.
+He was the winner in the America's Next Star/Best New Artist category.
 That year he was also named by Bibi Magazine as one of the world's sexiest men.
 By 2006 he had recorded ten hit songs reaching the charts in more than twenty-five countries.

 Film career

 Reggie produced and scored the documentary on ending human trafficking, called Save Her, Co-financed and produced with Producer Nitish Kannan.
 It will be released on Amazon Prime in 2020.

 Rewona and Reggie Benjamin as of 2019 are working with award winning producer Michael Lloyd (Who has over 150 Gold and Platinum records under his belt) on a new album entitled Gin Dobry.
-Reggie Benjamin also wrote a song for charity against human trafficking and many celebrities including Justin Bieber has show their support.
+Reggie Benjamin also wrote a song for charity against human trafficking and many celebrities including Justin Bieber have shown their support.